 ACID Properties of Transactions in DBMS

-A transaction is expected to contain certain properties that is called ACID Properties of Transactions.
-There are four properties are listed as below :
+A transaction is expected to contain certain properties that are called ACID Properties of Transactions.
+There are four properties of ACID Properties of Transactions are listed as below :

 1. Atomicity :

 The atomicity of a transaction implies that it will run to completion as an individual unit (atomic unit).
 At the end of a unit of the transaction either there is no change to the database or the database has been changed in a consistent manner.
 No changes will be reflected in the database in the middle of the execution of an atomic unit of transaction.